Diamond Drill Articles, Stone

 Selecting the right diamond drill/diamond drill bit parameters, often involves a trial and error process.
 Many which can be avoided through experience and understanding of how to use these parameter for your specific application.
 What works for one application, may not work for another.
 While there is no real substitute for experience, even new diamond drill/bit users can quickly become proficient by learning and applying some basic principles of diamond drilling.
 Many parts of this guide have been published or presented in several industry magazines or presented at conventions.

-Before Drilling
+Preparation Before Drilling

 Visually examine diamond drill for cracks or any other damage.
 Do not use if damage is suspected.
 Damaged, incorrectly mounted, our misused drills can be very dangerous to use.
 Always wear proper safety equipment: Safety footwear, snug fitting clothing, safety goggles, hearing and head protection, and proper respiratory equipment.
-Make sure to check the diamond drill for run out.

 Checking Diamond Drill/Bit Run Out